monk-io/docs/docs/about/features.md

 ### Auto-scaling

 Implement horizontal and vertical scaling strategies to keep your system growing.
 MonkOS supports target-based algorythmic aut-scaling that allows you to specify scale as a function of any given set of metrics.

-### 🧪 Built-in Container Image Transport

-For deployment of private images within a cluster, our architecture allows for much faster of container images inside the cluster, speeding up deployment and repair processes.

 ## Infrastructure Provisioning